PhracturedBlue/fava-encrypt/README.md

 The user's hashed password (but not the password itself) can be recovered from the `auth` token using the private-key.
 This hashed password is then used as a key to decrypt the SecureFS password.

-This process allows having  changeable auser-defined password for browser-entry and a independent password for SecureFS accessr, while limiting the exposure of the browser's access to 24 hours between password entry.
+This process allows having a changeable user-defined password for browser-entry and a independent password for SecureFS accessr, while limiting the exposure of the browser's access to 24 hours between password entry.

 ## Beancount and GPG